pnp/blog/content/post/m365-dev-podcast-building-a-solution-with-low-code-tools-with.md

+---
-# M365 Dev Podcast - Building a Solution with Low-Code Tools with Carmen Ysewijn and Luise Freese
+title: "M365 Dev Podcast - Building a Solution with Low-Code Tools with Carmen Ysewijn and Luise Freese"
+date: 2021-10-11T10:07:00-04:00
+author: "Paul Schaeflein"
+categories: []
+images: []
+tags: []
+type: "regular"
+draft: false

+---

 Carmen Ysewijn and Luise Freese talk with Paul about their open-source project ProvisionGenie, discussing its components and their experience